isabella232/asset-compute.en/help/custom-workers-internals.md

 }
 ```

-The Asset Compute Service sends the custom worker rendition requests to the custom worker.
+The [!DNL Asset Compute Service] sends the custom worker rendition requests to the custom worker.
 It does so using an HTTP POST to the provided worker URL, which is the secured web action URL from Project Firefly.
 Note that all requests use the HTTPS protocol to maximize data security.

 The [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk) used by a custom worker handles the HTTP POST request.
 It also handles downloading of the source, uploading renditions, sending I/O events and error handling.